 “Parasols for carriage rides were generally smaller than those for walking.
 Some models even came complete with a flask in the handle for the benefit of travelers.
 Towards the end of the 19th century, covers of chiffon and fancy silk on very long sticks became the fashion.
 Ladies carried their umbrellas closed more than open, and gentleman carried theirs tightly furled to resemble a walking stick. ” www.literary-liaisons.com

-Step 2: I bought a black parasol and planned to cover it with black lace.
-However since my Victorian dress is Maroon I opted for a Maroon lace with black lace trim and an ivory rope trim accent.
+Step 2: I started with a black parasol and planned to cover it with black lace.
+However, since my Victorian dress is Maroon I opted for a Maroon lace with black lace trim and an ivory rope trim accent.
 I think the combination laid over the black nylon looked great.
 I found all the material and trim at my local Hancock Fabrics store.
-Cost was about $18.
+The cost was about $18.

-Step 3: Start with the lace trim to go all around the edge of the parasol.
-Hand sew the lace with a whip stitch so that it hangs down nicely from the edge of the Nylon.
+Step 3: Start with the lace trim that will go all around the edge of the parasol.
+Hand sew the lace with a whip stitch so that it hangs down nicely from the edge off the Nylon.

 Step 4: The correct way to recover a parasol would be to cut triangles of fabric and sew them together just like how it’s made with the original Nylon.
-However that was more time consuming then I had (remember I have a baby in the house now The “cheating” method is to lay the yard of lace over the entire parasol, cut a small hole at the top to fit over the tip, and pin the fabric to the Nylon.
+However that required more time than I had – remember, I have a baby in the house now 🙂 .
+The “cheating” method is to lay the yard of lace over the entire parasol, cut a small hole at the top to fit over the tip, and pin the fabric to the Nylon.
 The fabric will hang over the edges at various lengths.
 Simply cut the extra lace off all around parasol edge.
 If you have too much fabric on top to make a snug drape you can fold the extra under and along one of the wire frames then sew along top.
 I had to do this and it didn’t look bad.
 (Sorry I didn’t take pictures of the process.)

 Step 6: Enjoy!
 You now have a nicely decorated Carriage Parasol.
 The whole process took me just a few hours and turned out great.
 I would make this Parasol again in a heartbeat.
-My husband suggested I could make these a resell them.
-A great idea but I think I rather just teach you how to design your own.
-However if you rather purchase a ready made Victorian parasol I have a few on my Victorian Women’s Shopping page.
-Happy decorating.
+My husband suggested I could make these and resell them.
+A great idea, but I think I’d rather just teach you how to design your own.